Drew University

 • Excellent emergency room coverage when referred by Drew Health Service, Counseling Service, or Public Safety

-• Students will not be billed for most laboratory tests, allergy shots, routine gynecological care and testing, asthma and other treatments, and most prescription medications that are obtained and dispensed at the Health Service (except immunizations and contraceptives).
+• Students will not be billed for most laboratory tests, allergy shots, routine gynecological care and testing, asthma and other treatments, and most prescription medications that are obtained and dispensed at the Health Service.

-Instructions for enrolling or waiving the student health insurance plan can be found at the “forms’ menu of the Campus Web https://campusweb.drew.edu/.
+In order to enroll in or waive the student health insurance you must log into Treehouse, and the form can be found in the My Account section under the Student tab, at https://www.drew.edu/home.
 Students that fail to enroll or waive the plan will automatically be billed for the student insurance plan on their fall semester tuition bill.

 Students do not have to carry the student plan in order to use Drew Health Service.
 For more information about services that are available on campus, about insurance needs for international students and athletes, or about eligibility to purchase the student insurance plan please visit the health service web site at www.depts.drew.edu/health.